If you're viewing SpanishDict.com on a computer, there are a few features available to you on all conjugation pages.

 When you want a quick reference for a specific tense, you can hover your mouse over the name of the tense to reveal an example of how it is used in English.
 The example sentence will not necessarily reflect the specific verb you are looking at, but it will give you a sense of how the tense functions grammatically.

 If you would like more information about what a tense name means, or if you would like to learn how to conjugate all verbs in a particular tense, you can click on the tense name to see a full explanation in our Grammar Guide.

 You'll also find a verb conjugation practice quiz on each reference article.

-When viewing SpanishDict on a computer, you can also hover your mouse over any conjugation to reveal a translation and a speaker icon that you can click on to hear the pronunciation of the word.
+When viewing SpanishDict on a computer, you can also hover your mouse over any conjugation to reveal a translation, a speaker icon that you can click on to hear the pronunciation of the word, and an example sentence.

 You can then click on the conjugated verb to open a full page of example sentences.